 Access opportunities to partner with us to further your research.

-- Match academics with Fraser Health clinicians and decision-makers
+- Matches academics with Fraser Health clinicians and decision-makers

-- Access to support to develop knowledge translation strategies for bringing forward results for implementation
+- Supports development of knowledge translation strategies for bringing forward results for implementation

 - Provides access to patients and data